mariugul/LED-Cube-Code/docs/README.md

 TODO: Add how to set up Arduino upload.

 #### Standalone Atmega328
-If you don't have an Arduino board, you will need a programmer.
+If you don't have an Arduino board, you will need a programmer like an [Atmel ICE](https://www.microchip.com/DevelopmentTools/ProductDetails/ATATMEL-ICE) or similar.
 Configure Atmel Studio according to the type of programmer you have, and upload the code.

 ## Download and Tools